Garjzla/kuldr-risa/README.md

 # kuldr-risa
-this is used to nstall pantheon on arch linux
+this is used to install pantheon on arch linux